A tracheal shave, also called Adam’s apple reduction or Chondrolaryngoplasty, aims at removing the adam’s apple of trans women.

 The incision for a tracheal shave l is three centimetres wide and is made under your chin (in a skin fold, if possible).
 A year after your tracheal shave the only thing you will be able to see is a narrow white line.

-If the surgeon that will do the tracheal shave does as described below the chance of damaging the vocal cords is probably zero.
+If the surgeon that will do the tracheal shave does as described above, the chance of damaging the vocal cords is probably zero.
 However, your voice can be of a lesser quality for a while.
 You can find information about the recovery of your voice on the page about tracheal shave and voice aftercare and recovery.

 During a surgery in general anesthesia (FFS, SRS, BFS) the patient needs to be intubated.
 That means a tube will be placed in between the vocal cords to ventilate the patient during surgery.
 The voice feminization surgery with the best long term results is the Wendler glottoplasty (the technique the Yeson Centre uses).
 A Wendler glottoplasty will reduce the space in between the vocal cords, which means it will be more difficult for the anaesthesiologist to put a tube in between the vocal cords without damaging them.
 On the other hand this should be no problem ifs done with care by an experienced anesthesiologist with a small size tube.

-So in the end it doesn’t make a lot of difference: first tracheal shave or the voice cord surgery.
-But doing the voice cord surgery at the end of your transition will make things easier for the anaesthesiologist.
-It will also make your voice feminization cord surgeon sleep more quietly.
+So in the end it doesn’t make a lot of difference: first the tracheal shave or the voice cord surgery.
+But doing the voice cord surgery at the end of your transition will make things easier for the anesthesiologist.
+It will also make your voice feminization cord surgeon sleep more soundly.

 The voice cords need about 2-3 weeks to make normal use of the voice possible.
 We cannot exactly, if you use your voice extensively for professional reasons, when this is 100% back as before.
 We have no feedback on this matter.

 All incisions leave a small white line in the end.